 - Specific: Your goal should lay out what you hope to accomplish in no uncertain terms.
 Use exact quantities if possible.

 - Measurable: Anyone looking at your campaign performance should be able to tell objectively whether or not the goal was met.
 Using quantities helps here too.

 - Achievable: Pick something that you can actually achieve with your campaign.

 - Relevant: The goal needs to be related to the most important function of your business: making money.

-- Time-Bound: Set a specific time when the goal should be achieved by.
+- Time-Bound: Set a specific time by which the goal should be achieved.

 The key is that there should be absolutely no grey area when it comes time to determine whether the goal has been reached.

 Note that following these guidelines doesn’t guarantee you have chosen the right goals to focus on.
 It does ensure that your goals are clear and well-defined, but you still need to consider which goals are worth pursuing.
 According to Harvard Business Review, “While the SMART test may be a useful minor mechanism for making sure that a goal statement has been phrased properly (in the same way that a spell-checker is a useful mechanism for flagging any misspelled words in a document), it provides no help in determining whether the goal itself is a good idea.”